 Some drink to drown them, but my sorrows (unlike me) were great swimmers.
 What had started as a straightforward travel account with a Scottish setting, was hijacked by what was really on my mind (and heart) at the time.
 Eventually, I recognized that this was actually a gift and gave it free rein.

-My great love for Scotland, grown from countless trips over decades, which formed an inexplicable soul-level connection, was being returned by it in this form: as the setting – the comforting, the familiar, the immutable Highlands – through which to deal with a loss that took place an ocean away from there, on domestic shores.
+My great love for Scotland, grown from a college friendship with Andy Turnbull and countless trips over decades, formed an inexplicable soul-level connection, and that love was being returned by it in this form: as the setting – the comforting, the familiar, the immutable Highlands – through which to deal with a loss that took place an ocean away from there, on domestic shores.

-This Yehuda Amichai poem best describes it’s legacy…
+This Yehuda Amichai poem (link to its place in my personal anthology of love poetry) best describes it’s legacy:

 April 5, 2011